Archive of News and Press Releases

 Siberian tundra could virtually disappear by mid-millennium

-[25.
-May 2022] Due to global warming, temperatures in the Arctic are climbing rapidly.
+Due to global warming, temperatures in the Arctic are climbing rapidly.
 As a result, the treeline for Siberian larch forests is steadily advancing to the north, gradually supplanting the broad expanses of tundra which are home to a unique mix of flora and fauna.
-AWI experts have now prepared a computer simulation of how these woods could spread in the future, at the tundra’s expense.
+Experts from the Alfred Wegener Institute have now prepared a computer simulation of how these woods could spread in the future, at the tundra’s expense.
+Their conclusion: only consistent climate protection measures will allow roughly 30 percent of the Siberian tundra to survive to…

 Focus on Antarctica

-[24.
-May 2022] Since the Antarctic Treaty entered into force in 1961, representatives of the participating nations have met regularly for the Antarctic Treaty Consultative Meeting.
+Since the Antarctic Treaty entered into force in 1961, representatives of the participating nations have met regularly for the Antarctic Treaty Consultative Meeting (ATCM).
 The 44th ATCM, from 23 May till 2 June 2022, is being hosted by Germany in Berlin.
-The AWI presents the exhibition "Experience Antarctica" at ATCM.
-This shows the delegates Germany's achievements in the field of science and environmental protection in Antarctica.
+Matters on the agenda include topical questions relating to Antarctica and further developments on the coldest continent on our planet.
+The Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) presents the exhibition "Experience Antarctica" at ATCM.
+This shows the delegates of…

 Statement on Call for Tenders for Polarstern’s Successor

-[20.
-May 2022] “We were extremely pleased and relieved to pick up on the signals from the political community that the Budget Committee of the German Bundestag has opted to provide funding for the procurement of the Polarstern II", says AWI director Antje Boetius
+Prof Antje Boetius, Director of the Alfred Wegener Institute: “We were extremely pleased and relieved to pick up on the signals from the political community that the Budget Committee of the German Bundestag has opted to provide funding for the procurement of the Polarstern II.
+Thanks to this wonderful news from the Adjustment Session on the Federal Budget for 2022, we have come a major step closer to acquiring a modern, high-performance and sustainable successor to our research icebreaker Polarstern."

 Algae farms to extract CO2 from the atmosphere